If thereβs one question I get the most on social media, itβs: βWhat are some easy hikes in Yosemite National Park?β

 When I was reading through other blog posts about “easy hikes in Yosemite”, I was confused when some would mention Sentinel Dome.

-The first 90% is considered easy, but the final 10% is not easy!
+The first 90% is relatively easy, but the final 10% is not easy!
+Therefore, I would categorize it as moderately challenging.

 The hike begins at the Sentinel Dome and Taft Point Trailhead off Glacier Point Road.